daniel-dx/ncgen/packages/ncgen-site/docs/CONFIG.md

 // Example
 {
   main: {
-    complete: "Congratulations, the operation is successful";
+    complete: "Congratulations, the operation is successful", }
-  }
 }
 ```